hagna/xyz/README.md

-﻿Sometimes a server becomes buried in networks, making it nearly inaccesible to clients.
-An observer of this predicament might think, "Is there no *convenient* way for this client to talk to this server?"
-There is a way, even a convenient way, for a buried server to talk to a client--but it takes another server.
+﻿If you are like me, they recently buried a server you often used behind several networks, and you wondered like I did: "Is there no *convenient* way for this client to talk to this server?"

+There is a way, even a convenient way, for a client to talk to a server even if one or the other (or both) is buried in NAT--but it takes another server.
 At least that's the approach taken by the programs here.
-A better solution probably invovles time travel to the past to replace IPv4 with IPv6.
+WebRTC does it too, as does TeamViewer and GoToMyPC.
+Of course, a better solution probably invovles time travel to the past to replace IPv4 with IPv6.

-XYZ is the name of this project which is composed of three programs named X, Y, and Z.

-XYZ makes it easy to connect two ports on two computers using a relay server.
-As easy as X -> Y -> Z.
+XYZ is the name of this project which is composed of three programs named X, Y, and Z.  It easy to connect two ports on two computers using a relay server.

     client     NAT    relay    NAT     server